 - “Tell me about a time you went the extra mile for a customer.”
 This is a measure of customer focus.

-One well-known personality test that we like at Acquira is known as The Big Five, or OCEAN.
+One well-known personality test that we like at Acquira is known as The Big Five or OCEAN.
 It measures scores on five traits: Openness, Conscientiousness, Extraversion, Agreeableness, and Neuroticism.
 At Acquira we are looking for high applicant scores on Openness and Conscientiousness.
-Your needs may well be different, but if you are in the home services industry it is likely that you will value a high score for conscientiousness, and for agreeableness in customer-facing employees.
+Your needs may well be different, but if you are in the home services industry it is likely that you will value a high score for conscientiousness and for agreeableness in customer-facing employees.
 The test can be found online.

 3. Checking References

-If the employer reference simply confirms position title and length of service, that shouldn’t necessarily discourage you.
+If the employer reference simply confirms the position title and length of service, that shouldn’t necessarily discourage you.
 Larger employers often have a policy of not describing the employee’s performance, good or bad.
 If you’re lucky you will get someone who is frank anyway.

 4. The Offer Letter